Embedding-Driven Data Distillation for 360-Degree IQA With Residual-Aware Refinement: The Proposed Methodology

-Selecting the best features subset according to the similarity preserving technique consists at fitting a transformation matrix $\W_i$ that maps the high-dimensional $\textbf{E}_i$ to reduced-space $\textbf{E}_i\W_i$ while preserving the similarity structure of embeddings of $\textbf{E}_i$ and $\textbf{E}_i\W_i$.
-This problem can be formulated as minimizing the difference between the similarity matrix of the patches' embeddings in the original space and the other one in the lower space:
+The fundamental assumption is that perceptually similar patches cluster together in the embedding space.
+A high-quality subset should preserve this underlying similarity structure.
+To formalize this, we seek a transformation matrix $\mathbf{W}_i \in \mathbb{R}^{d_i \times h}$ that maps the high-dimensional embeddings $\mathbf{E}_i$ to a lower-dimensional space $\mathbf{E}_i\mathbf{W}_i$ ($h \ll d_i$) while preserving the pairwise similarities~\cite{similarity}.
+This can be formulated as minimizing the discrepancy between the similarity matrices in the original and reduced spaces: